-I was unable to post on the Victory Path for a month now due to an important duty as a university graduate.
+I was to participate in an important duty as a university graduate.
 My duty was to serve my country Nigeria for the next 1 year, through a program called NYSC (National Youth Service Corps).
-A 3-week orientation camp always comes first, which is to foster discipline, teamwork, service, and coexistence between different people of different ages, tribes and religions in a camp with the same prototypes running concurrently in different states.
+A 3-week orientation camp always comes first, which is to foster discipline, teamwork, service, and coexistence between different people of different ages, tribes, and religions in a camp with the same prototypes running concurrently in different states.
 The graduates are divided into 10 platoons, headed by a soldier and inspectors.
 Something that makes it unique is that there isn’t dad, mum or any relative to warn or chastise you about what is good or bad.
 So people can live their lives the way they always desired it, and above all, it’s a serious test of one’s character and values.

 I had a great time, met all sorts of people, and learnt a lot of lessons that I will be sharing with you now.
 As I look over my experience, I realize there was a lot I learnt and I would not forget in a hurry.
 Please note that every lesson stated here was gotten and learnt from the camp, right out of real life experiences, and not a book.
 Enjoy!